Generalized angle vectors, geometric lattices, and flag-angles: Introduction

 \section{Introduction}

-For a convex polytope $P$ of dimension $d$, let $f_i(P)$ be the number of faces of $P$ of dimension $i = 0,1,\dots,d-1$.
+For a convex polytope $P \subset \R^d$ of dimension $d$, let $f_i(P)$ be the number of $i$-dimensional faces of $P$ for $i = 0,1,\dots,d-1$.
 The Euler--Poincar\'e relation states that the face numbers satisfy

-For three-dimensional polytopes, this is Euler's famous Polyhedron Formula, proved in 1752.
-For $d \ge 4$, the first complete proof was given by Poincar\'e~\cite{poincare}.
-This simple linear relation among the face numbers of polytopes is the key to a rich interplay of geometry, combinatorics, and algebra; see, for example,~\cite{BB, Stanley-eulerian, McMullen-Simple}.
-Moreover, the Euler--Poincar\'e relation~\eqref{eqn:euler} is, up to scaling, the only linear relation among the face numbers of polytopes of fixed dimension $d$, as was shown by H\"ohn~\cite{hohn}; see also~\cite[Sect.~8.1]{gruenbaum}.
+This simple linear relation among the face numbers is the key to a rich interplay of geometry, combinatorics, and algebra as amply demonstrated, for example, in~\cite{RotaKlain, Stanley-eulerian}.
+In particular, the Euler--Poincar\'e relation~\eqref{eqn:euler} is, up to scaling, the only linear relation among the face numbers of polytopes of fixed dimension $d$; cf.~\cite{hohn}, \cite[Sect.~8.1]{gruenbaum}.
+In this paper, we will show the existence and uniqueness of Euler--Poincar\'e-type relations for certain class of \emph{semi-discrete} invariants and their interplay with algebraic combinatorics.
+These invariants are generalizations of the well-known \emph{interior} and \emph{exterior} angle vectors of polytopes.